meenakshi-sethi/Python/api/readme.md

 ### 2. Goals & Objectives
 - Demonstrate how to build a simple API using Flask.
-- Provide GET endpoints for retrieving all books and a single book by ID.
+- Provide GET, POST, and PUT endpoints for retrieving, adding, and updating books.
 - Use static (hardcoded) data for simplicity.
 - Serve as a base for future enhancements (e.g., database integration, more endpoints).